 Mr. Melchior has over twenty five years of experience in finance and the capital markets.
 Dean’s senior level experience includes key roles in finance, technology, risk management, and accounting.

-Most recently, Dean was a Managing Director at Lehman Brothers Holdings, Inc. At Lehman, Dean was instrumental in developing frameworks for and negotiating settlements and closeouts of derivative positions with billions of dollars of claim value.
+Dean is also a management consultant.
+Prior to that, Dean was a Managing Director at Lehman Brothers Holdings, Inc. At Lehman, Dean was instrumental in developing frameworks for and negotiating settlements and closeouts of derivative positions with billions of dollars of claim value.
 He was head of interest rate derivative and FX valuation, and was also responsible for hedging and risk management of ongoing live portfolios.

 Prior to Lehman, Dean served as a consultant concerning valuation and accounting for derivatives.
 Preceding his time in serving as a consultant, Dean was part of a group at the Carlyle Group that set up Carlyle’s first publicly listed fund.
 He worked on the launch of the fund and held risk management and treasury roles.